 Where did you find the braveness to run a weblog like this?

-To be sincere, I by no means thought of myself as the kind of man or woman courageous sufficient to do something like this.
-When I began, ISIS began spreading so much false propaganda approximately how the city’s humans had welcomed them and approximately how below their control, all and sundry became living in peace and prosperity.
-All I wanted to do was assist human beings in the metropolis by using giving them a reality.
-The more centered on my mission I changed into, the easier it changed into doing it.
+To be sincere, I did not think of myself as the kind of man or woman courageous enough to do something like this.
+When I began, ISIS began spreading so much false propaganda about how the city’s humans had welcomed them and approximately how, below their control, all and sundry became living in peace and prosperity.
+All I wanted to do was assist human beings in the metropolis by giving them a reality.
+The more centered on my mission I changed, the easier it became to do it.

 Where did you get your statistics from?

-I might surely walk around outside and take note of how ISIS opponents were treating humans—although I by no means took so much as a pen or a phone to report what I noticed.
-I could memorize the whole lot that I saw, then write it up after I got home.
+I might surely walk around outside and note how ISIS opponents were treating humans—although I did not take so much as a pen or a phone to report what I noticed.
+I could memorize the whole lot that I saw and then write it up after I got home.

 Sure.
-Sometimes I’d speak to them once I saw them in the market or at other public locations.
-I normally felt at ease sufficient to discuss approximately religion and politics because I have sturdy knowledge of their ideology.
-Although, once, the communication was given a piece heated after they asked me whether I had pledged allegiance to their chief, Abu Bakr al-Baghdadi.
-If I had stated sure, they might have asked me to do something to show my allegiance; however, had I stated no, they might’ve killed me.
+Sometimes, I’d speak to them once I saw them in the market or other public locations.
+I normally felt at ease enough to discuss religion and politics because I knew their ideology.
+However, the communication became heated once after they asked me whether I had pledged allegiance to their chief, Abu Bakr al-Baghdadi.
+If I had stated sure, they might have asked me to do something to show my commitment; however, had I said no, they might’ve killed me.
 Luckily, I managed to prevent the question by converting the difficulty.

-What’s the nearest you’ve got come to getting caught?
+What’s the nearest you’ve got to getting caught?

 One day, after speaking to a few ISIS combatants, I stupidly rushed home and blogged about a selected story they had shared with me.
-A few days later, I saw the one’s guys again, and they requested me to explain how those statistics had ended up on the web page.
-I completely denied even understanding what the internet site was, and whatever approximately the individual jogging it.
-They then informed me of all of the methods they have been seeking to search out the fellow who owns the website.
+A few days later, I saw the one guy again, and they requested me to explain how those statistics had ended up on the web page.
+I completely denied even understanding what the internet site was and whatever approximately the individual was jogging it.
+They then informed me of the methods they have been seeking to search out the fellow who owns the website.
 It changed into very scary.

 What have they been doing to track you down?
-ISIS had to get the right of entry to the personal statistics of internet customers in Mosul, proper?
+ISIS had to get the right of entry to the personal statistics of internet customers in Mosul, correct?

 How did all this affect you, in my opinion?

-Obviously, I became scared that ISIS might discover and kill me.
-However, I turned into extra scared approximately the terrible things they could do to my circle of relatives.
-They did not even recognize that I became running the weblog.
-Every time someone knocked on our door, I feared it became ISIS.
+I became scared that ISIS might discover and kill me.
+However, I becambecame extra scared of the terrible things they could do to my circle of relatives.
+They did not even recognize that I was running the weblog.
+Whenever someone knocked on our door, I feared it would become ISIS.
 I might usually quietly prepare myself for the worst.

 Do you recognize if you ever, without delay or circuitously, helped the security forces?

-I would get messages from human beings announcing that my posts were assisting the Iraqi navy target ISIS combatants and their headquarters.
-Of route, I became satisfied to hear that the facts I furnished became being used to help the human beings of Mosul; however, I truly never set out to do anything extra than report what I saw—I’m neither a journalist nor an intelligence officer.
+I would get messages from human beings announcing that my posts assisted the Iraqi Navy in targeting ISIS combatants and their headquarters.
+Of course, I became satisfied to hear that the facts I furnished were being used to help the human beings of Mosul; however, I never set out to do anything extra than report what I saw—I’m neither a journalist nor an intelligence officer.

 What’s the most sizeable put-up you posted that you assume contributed to the fight against ISIS?

-I become one of the first human beings to write about the structure of their enterprise and their hierarchies within the organization.
+I became one of the first human beings to write about the structure of their enterprise and hierarchies within the organization.
 That exposed their machine and weakened them.

 You finally needed to get away from Iraq.
 Are you lower back now?

-Instead, I would not say which I am now; however, I did determine to leave after receiving an instantaneous danger from ISIS just earlier than Mosul changed into liberated.
-I controlled to get away via Syria with the help of Turkmen smugglers after paying them $1,000.
+Instead, I would not say who I am now; however, I was determined to leave after receiving an instantaneous danger from ISIS just earlier than Mosul had been liberated.
+I managed to get away via Syria with the help of Turkmen smugglers after paying them $1,000.

 What are your plans for the blog?

-Personally, I would really like it to remain energetic.
+I would like it to remain energetic.
 However, maybe shift closer to documenting Mosul’s cultural revival and how younger humans within the metropolis are contributing to it.
-Or I may forestall at some point and get back to my regular life.
+Or I may forestall it at some point and get back to my regular life.